When you have Type 2 Diabetes and you eat BLACK BEANS all the time

 Glycemic Index of Black Beans

-How Black Beans Impact Blood Sugar Levels
+Black Beans Impact on Blood Sugar Levels

-Potential Benefits of Black Beans for Type 2 Diabetics
+Potential Benefits of Black Beans for Diabetics

 Weight Management

 With obesity being a significant risk factor for Type 2 Diabetes, anything that aids in weight control is a boon.
 The protein and fiber content of black beans can make you feel fuller for longer, thereby reducing overall calorie intake.
+This can be a strategic part of a diet where black beans and diabetes management go hand in hand.

 Improved Gut Health